ori-sky/polar-space/designs/ships.md

 ## Defensive Systems
 *SCF* Ships have a triple-layered defensive system made up of *Shield*, *Armour*, and *Hull*.
 Each is susceptible to different kinds of damage and are repaired in different ways.
+Damage received, like damage dealt is measured in *Damage Units* (DU)
 ### Shields
 The *Kinetic Impact Shielding System* (KISS or Shields, usually the latter) really hasn't changed much since its inception.
 A projected energy field around a ship deflects incoming projectiles and explosives with relative ease.